trenzy/dcnm_final/README.md

-MC repository for Terraform with DCNM.
+Terraform repository with DCNM.
 This mostly uses dcnm_rest.